BillJr99/Ursinus-CS173/_pages/Assignments/Arrays/asmt-iris.md

 At first glance, this seems like a lot of work!
 Before you start writing code, remember that you can do this once, but implement the code in a function that accepts the two arrays as parameters.
 Then, just call the functions with the right pair of arrays, and you're done!

+Here are a few questions to consider about the data:

-Which column/feature (i.e., the "sepal length") best separates the `setosa` and the `versicolor` flowers?
-Which column best separates the `setosa` and the `virginica` flowers?
-Which column seems the best overall?
-Do any columns appear to do a poor job separating any of the classes?
-Which columns would you use for our approach?
-Based on your findings, which two flowers do you think are most easily distinguished between each other, and why?
+* **Which column/feature (i.e., the "sepal length") best separates the `setosa` and the `versicolor` flowers?**
+* **Which column best separates the `setosa` and the `virginica` flowers?
+Which column seems the best overall?**
+* **Do any columns appear to do a poor job separating any of the classes?**
+* **Which columns would you use for our approach?**
+* **Based on your findings, which two flowers do you think are most easily distinguished between each other, and why?**

 ## Extra Credit (10 Points)

-For extra credit, remove the columns you selected based on the Linear Fisher Discriminant in Part 4, and plot your new classification accuracies for N=1, 5, 10, and the whole dataset like you did in that part.
-Did you sacrifice any classification accuracy (and how much, if so) by removing one or more columns with relatively low LDA score?
+For extra credit, remove the columns you selected based on the Linear Fisher Discriminant in Part 4, and plot your new classification accuracies for N=1, 5, 10, and the whole dataset like you did in that part.  **Did you sacrifice any classification accuracy (and how much, if so) by removing one or more columns with relatively low LDA score?**

 ## Ethical Use of Learning Algorithms

 ### Avoiding Discrimination

 Generalizing features to a mean has the potential to bias an algorithm, either unintentionally or intentionally, toward making decisions that disadvantage people.
 This is known as [Algorithmic Bias](https://en.wikipedia.org/wiki/Algorithmic_bias).
 This [case study](https://www.onlineethics.org/Resources/algorithm.aspx?id=44420&sortby=name&dir=asc&tab=teaching-aids)  \[[^1]\] describes a common scenario in which [Principal Component Analysis (PCA)](https://en.wikipedia.org/wiki/Principal_component_analysis) is applied to a dataset to determine which features best separate the data.
 PCA is another technique for selecting the best subset of column features to use in a learning algorithm (like we did here with the Fisher LDA score).
-In this example, the PCA algorithm was used to select features that are discriminatory.
-What steps can developers take to ensure that they are equitible when classifying data?
-In particular, what can be done to avoid developing algorithms that discriminate according to implicit bias or "blind spots?"
+In this example, the PCA algorithm was used to select features that are discriminatory.  **What steps can developers take to ensure that they are equitible when classifying data?**  **In particular, what can be done to avoid developing algorithms that discriminate according to implicit bias or "blind spots?"**

 [^1]: Jason Ludwig, Kendall Darfler, Kristene Unsworth, and Kelly Joyce.
 "An Algorithm Discriminates."
 Online Ethics Center for Engineering, 11/28/2017.
 OEC Accessed: Thursday, July 16, 2020 <www.onlineethics.org/44420/algorithm>